-Once the device driver has been installed, Microsoft Windows recognizes the TT-AV Sync sensor as a sound device.
+Once the device driver has been installed, MS Windows recognizes the TT-AV Sync sensor as a sound device.
 Before you use the TT-AV Sync sensor for the first time, you must set the sound defaults.
+The steps to do this differ between Windows XP and Windows Vista/Windows 7.